 Supermarkets started charging shoppers 5 pence for each plastic carrier bag they provide.
 New statute took full effect starting October the 5th 2015 in England.

-To help lower these statistics, shoppers in England will have to pay 5 pence for each carrier bag.
-They will be falling in line with the rest of the United Kingdom.
+To help lower these statistics, shoppers in England will have to pay five pence for each carrier bag.
+As such, they will be falling in line with the rest of the United Kingdom.

 Be honest - you probably have your own synthetic bag mountain stashed away at home right?
 Most likely inside a cupboard or the kitchen drawer.